tgorgdotcom/locast2plex/README.md

 ### Submitting an issue

-When submitting an issue, make sure to take note of the docker or command line output.  **Note that logs reveal username and approximate location information (in latitude/longitude as well as Locast's Nielsen market id), so be sure to look through what you post and clear out any data you want hidden before posting.**
+When submitting an issue, make sure to take note of the docker or command line output, and include OS details and what method of install you have chosen (Docker, docker-compose, or via terminal).  **Note that logs reveal username and approximate location information (in latitude/longitude as well as Locast's Nielsen market id), so be sure to look through what you post and clear out any data you want hidden before posting.**

+## Credits
+### The following people are involved with contributing code to locast2plex:
+ - jcastilloalonso
+ - FozzieBear
+ - steventwheeler
+ - tgorgdotcom

+### A big THANK YOU to all who have helped out in answering issues in GitHub!
+I can't keep track of everyone, but you know who you are!